kursad-k/visionexplorer/README.md

 ## Usage

 1. Ensure your Ollama application is running in the background.
-2. Run the ScreenExplorer application:
+2. Run the Vision Explorer application:
     ```sh
     python main.py
     ```